-The class action, filed by Douglas Champagne on behalf of other sexual abuse survivors, claims that the Roman Catholic Episcopal Corporation of Halifax-Yarmouth, more commonly known as the Roman Catholic Archdiocese of Halifax-Yarmouth, had a decades long policy of secrecy of any allegations of sexual abuse against a priest.
+The class action, filed by Steven Gallant on behalf of other sexual abuse survivors, claims that the Roman Catholic Episcopal Corporation of Halifax and the Roman Catholic Episcopal Corporation of Yarmouth, more commonly known as the Roman Catholic Archdiocese of Halifax-Yarmouth, had a decades long policy of secrecy of any allegations of sexual abuse against a priest.

 Several priests from the Archdiocese of Halifax-Yarmouth have been criminally convicted of sexually abusing children within the Archdiocese.

-Champagne alleges he was sexually abused by Father George Epoch, a notorious sexual abuser, while Epoch was working as a priest at Canadian Martyrs Church in Halifax.
-Champagne claims that the sexual abuse had lasting and permanent effects on his life.
+Gallant alleges he was sexually abused by Father Robert MacDougall, a notorious sexual abuser, who was convicted of sexually assaulting children from his parishes.
+Gallant claims the sexual abuse had lasting and permanent effects on his life.

 The lawsuit claims that the Archdiocese sent priests accused of sexual misconduct to Southdown Institute, a treatment facility in Ontario, and then placed the priests back into parishes without any notice or warning to parishioners.

 Childhood sexual abuse is a crime that can have lasting and debilitating effects on it’s victims.
 Predators use their influence and positions of power to gain access to, and abuse, vulnerable children.
 The claim alleges the Archdiocese of Halifax was aware of sexual abuse by many of it’s priests and failed to take steps to protect children within the Archdiocese.